 Thursday, April 4, 1968.
-LZ Stud, the First Cavalry Division's staging area for Operation Pegasus to break the siege of the Marine combat base at Khe Sanh—the second largest battle of the war.
+LZ Stud, the First Cavalry Division's staging area for Operation Pegasus to break the siege of the Marine combat base at Khe Sanh---the second largest battle of the war.
 All three brigades from our division participated in this vast airmobile operation, along with a Marine armor thrust.
-B-52s alone dropped 75,000 tons of bombs (that's like five Hiroshima bombs) on North Vietnamese soldiers from the 304th and 325th Divisions encroaching the combat base in trenches.
-As these two elite enemy divisions, with history at Dien Bien Phu and the Ia Drang Valley, depleted, President Johnson ordered an air and naval bombing halt to most of North Vietnam as a gesture of peace.
-His gesture, our blood.
+B-52s alone dropped more than 75,000 tons of bombs (that's like five Hiroshima bombs) on North Vietnamese soldiers from the 304th and 325th Divisions encroaching the combat base in trenches.
+As these two elite enemy divisions with history at Dien Bien Phu and the Ia Drang Valley suffered 10,000 men killed, Khe Sanh became the most heavily bombed area on earth, and President Johnson chose this war winning moment to order an air and naval bombing halt to most of North Vietnam as a gesture of peace.

-Sunday, April 7, 1968.
-At LZ Stud waiting our patrol at Khe Sanh.
-Corporal Dish, our Montagnard front scout, is in foreground; then me; our medic, Bruce Cain; and lastly my hootch mate and assistant team leader, Bob Whitten, who volunteered for Vietnam while serving in the Berlin Brigade.
-On that patrol we were nearly killed by a stray artillery shell; had a tiger stalk us; and Cain, Whitten, and I almost fell 1,000 feet to our deaths when a helicopter hurriedly extracted us on long emergency ropes known as McGuire rigs and we collided midair.
-Once we finally got back to LZ Stud, Whitten, who had experienced the worse, said, "I know I'm gonna make it now, because if God wanted me he had his chance, so I must be on the bottom of his list.”
-Four weeks later, Whitten was promoted to sergeant, made a team leader—and killed in action.
+Same date, waiting choppers at LZ Stud for our Khe Sanh patrol.
+Cpl.
+Dish, our Montagnard front scout, is in foreground; then me; our medic, Bruce Cain; and lastly my hootch mate and assistant team leader, Bob Whitten, who volunteered for Vietnam while serving in the Berlin Brigade.
+On that patrol we climbed from bottom to top of Dong Tri Mountain, an eight-mile-wide, 3,300-foot mountain in search of the enemy.
+We didn't find any, but we were nearly killed by a stray artillery shell; had a tiger stalk us; and Cain, Whitten, and I almost fell 1,000 feet to our deaths when a helicopter hurriedly extracted us on long emergency ropes known as McGuire rigs.
+Once we finally got back to LZ Stud, Whitten, who had experienced the worse, said, "I know I'm gonna make it now, because if God wanted me, he had his chance, so I must be on the bottom of his list."
+One month later, Whitten was promoted to sergeant, made a team leader––and killed in action.

 Friday, April 19, 1968.
 The First Cavalry Division just broke the 77-day siege of Khe Sanh.
 As our Second Brigade pushed west to the Laotian border, our First and Third Brigades (about 11,000 men and 300 birds) swung southwest and air assaulted A Shau Valley, commencing Operation Delaware.
 This chopper crashed that morning when Sgt.
-Larry Curtis's team and four others rappelled onto the 5,000-foot peak of Dong Re Lao Mountain ("Signal Hill") to secure this vital radio relay site for our troops in the valley.
-There were no satellites, so we had to take this peak the hard way...a very hard way for a number of men from my platoon.
+Larry Curtis's team and four other teams rappelled onto the 5,000-foot peak of Dong Re Lao Mountain ("Signal Hill") to secure this vital radio relay site for our troops in the valley.
+Since satellites were still a thing of the future, my platoon seized the peak and paid a steep cost.

 Wednesday, April 24, 1968.
-That's me in the machine gun dugout on top of Signal Hill looking down into A Shau Valley with my twenty power spotting scope.
+That's me in the machine gun dugout atop of Signal Hill looking down into A Shau Valley with my twenty-power spotting scope.
 Sometimes life gives you a beautiful chance to visit heaven and hell at the very same time.

 The business of killing people.
-Another view of the same dugout with A Shau Valley and the mountains of Laos beyond.
-That's me in tiger fatigues leaning over an M60 machine gun.
+The same dugout with A Shau Valley and the mountains of Laos beyond.
+That's me in tiger fatigues leaning over a 7.62mm M60 machine gun.
 Note, all the bomb craters from our B-52s.
 At this moment we're directing artillery on enemy trucks rolling on Route 548 in the valley, as the bulk of our division was still slugging its way south toward us.
-A Shau Valley was no cake walk.
+A Shau was no cake walk.
 The North Vietnamese Army was a very well-trained, equipped, and led force.
-And they considered A Shau their turf, turning it into the most formidable enemy sanctuary in South Vietnam—complete with PT76 tanks, powerful crew-served 37mm antiaircraft cannons, twin-barreled 23mm cannons, and scores of 12.7mm heavy machine guns.
+And they considered A Shau their turf, turning it into the most formidable enemy sanctuary in South Vietnam---complete with PT76 tanks, powerful crew-served 37mm antiaircraft cannons, twin-barreled 23mm cannons, and scores of 12.7mm heavy machine guns.
 War is a shooting gallery that shoots both ways.
-Despite hundreds of B-52 and jet air strikes in this operation, the enemy shot down a C-130, a CH-54, two Chinooks, and nearly two dozen Hueys.
+Despite hundreds of B-52 and jet air strikes, the enemy shot down a C-130, a CH-54, two Chinooks, and nearly two dozen Hueys.
 Many more were lost in accidents or damaged by ground fire.
-My division also suffered more than 100 dead and 530 wounded.
+My division also suffered more than 130 dead and 530 wounded.

 Corporal Dish, our Montagnard front scout, standing on Signal Hill with an SKS rifle he removed from an enemy sniper.
 Note the bullet holes in the buttstock.
-When the sniper saw Dish pass him through the thick blanket of fog—the clouds surrounding the mountain peak—he thought Dish was another NVA soldier and set his rifle on the ground.
-Then realizing his mistake, he stood shocked, arms at his sides, mouth and eyes wide open, as Dish and Parkinson in front of me raised their rifles and shot him.
+When the sniper saw Dish pass him through the thick blanket of fog---the clouds surrounding the mountain peak––he thought Dish was another NVA soldier and set his rifle on the ground.
+The NVA, realizing his mistake, stood there, arms at his sides, mouth and eyes wide open, as Dish and Parkinson in front of me raised their rifles and opened up on him.

 Monday, April 29, 1968.
 The war just came back to Signal Hill as this second chopper lost control and crashed exactly on top of my position.
 I was able to dive out of the way, but three other young men were not so fortunate.
 One was crushed beneath the skid; another slammed in the chest by a sailing fuel can; and another, an Air Force meteorologist, had his leg and feet severed off.
 Still sliding through mud and debris, I heard the shrill of the engine mixed with screams of "My legs!
 My legs!"